joukos/PaperTTY/README.md

 A simple `systemd` service unit file is included with the package, called `papertty.service`.
 It calls `start.sh` so that instead of editing the service file, you can edit the start script (and easily add whatever you need) without needing to run `systemctl daemon-reload` all the time.
 - You can simply put the command in the service file too, it's your choice
 - You probably want to set the script to be owned and writable by root only: `sudo chown root:root start.sh; sudo chmod 700 start.sh`
+- **Remember: to run the command under the virtualenv, you need to run the `python3` command from within the virtualenv's `bin` directory - this will ensure the environment is correct**

 To have the display turn on at boot, first **edit** the command you're happy with into `start.sh`: